haydenrou/dotfiles/README.md

 ![Dotfiles Demo](https://i.imgur.com/qVCCpbT.jpeg)

-To prevent myself from going down wild Linux rabbit holes and trying every distribution I can get my hands on, I've transitioned to the world of Apple.
+To prevent myself from going down wild Linux rabbit holes and trying every distribution I can get my hands on, I've transcended into an Apple chad.
 Therefore, this configuration may require changes to work in a Linux environment.

 ## Installed Software for IDE Purposes: